AKASHAorg/akasha-docs/docs/tutorials/sdk-tutorials/create-a-beam.md

 const gqlClient = getSDK().services.gql.client;
 ```

 3. Let's define a function to handle and return the response from the SDK service.
 This function will have two params, first parameter being the content of the beam we wish to create.
-This is an array that holds the `ID` of the individual blocks in the beam and their corresponding `order`.
-Learn more about content blocks [here](../../extensions/editor/content_blocks.md).
+This is an array that holds the `ID` of the individual [content blocks](../../extensions/editor/content_blocks.md) in the beam and their corresponding `order`.
 The second parameter is optional (defaults to `true`) and specifies whether the beam is active or has beem removed by its author

 ```ts title="create-beam.ts"
 import getSDK from "@akashaorg/awf-sdk";